mlflow/mlflow/docs/source/llms/deployments/index.rst

 .. warning::

-    The MLflow AI Gateway service provides direct access to billed external LLM services.
+    The MLflow Deployments Server provides direct access to billed external LLM services.
 It is strongly recommended to restrict access to this server.
 See the section on :ref:`security <deployments_security>` for guidance.

 If you prefer to use an environment variable (recommended), you can define it in your shell environment.
 For example: